St. Margaret's United Reformed Church - South Shields

 TODDLERS AND CARERS

-We wish everyone a Merry Christmas and a Happy New Year.
+Merry Christmas and a Happy New Year from everyone at our Toddler Group.

 Margaret, Hazel, Edith, Penny, Laura and Jane